Dubai Expo 2020 offers conflicting figures on worker deaths

 DUBAI, United Arab Emirates (AP) — Dubai’s Expo 2020 on Saturday offered conflicting figures for how many workers had been killed on site during construction of the massive world’s fair, first saying five and then later three.

-Expo refused for months to publicly provide any figures for construction-related casualties in the run-up to the $7 billion fair rising from the desert outside Dubai, designed the burnish the city’s reputation abroad and draw millions of visitors.
+In a later statement, Expo apologized and described the initial figure as a “mistake.”
+Authorities had refused for months to publicly provide any figures for construction-related casualties in the run-up to the $7 billion fair rising from the desert outside Dubai, designed the burnish the city’s reputation abroad and draw millions of visitors.

-Expo officials did not immediately explain their inconsistent statements, which come as the event and the United Arab Emirates as a whole has long faced criticism from human rights activists over the poor treatment of the low-paid migrant laborers who keep the country’s economy humming.
+The inconsistent statements came as the event and the United Arab Emirates as a whole long has faced criticism from human rights activists over poor treatment of the low-paid migrant laborers from Africa, Asia and the Middle East who keep the country’s economy humming.

-When pressed to provide a number for worker deaths at a news conference Saturday morning, spokesperson Sconaid McGeachin said “we have had five fatalities now,” adding that “you know, that is obviously a tragedy that anybody would die.”
+When pressed to provide a number for worker deaths at a news conference Saturday morning, Expo spokesperson Sconaid McGeachin said without hesitation that “we have had five fatalities now,” adding, “you know, that is obviously a tragedy that anybody would die.”

 But just after 5 p.m.
 Saturday and hours after an Associated Press report quoted McGeachin, Expo put out a statement that said: “Unfortunately, there have been three work-related fatalities (and) 72 serious injuries to date.”
-When asked by the AP, officials declined to immediately explain the discrepancy from a top Expo official and their own written statements.
+Just after 7 p.m., Expo issued another statement apologizing for “the inaccuracy.”

-Expo said that its 200,000 laborers who built the site worked over 240 million hours in its construction.
-It previously had not offered any overall statistics previously on worker fatalities, injuries or coronavirus infections despite repeated requests from the AP and other journalists.
+Expo said that its 200,000 laborers who built the vast fairgrounds from scratch worked over 240 million hours.
+Over the past year, authorities had not offered any overall statistics previously on worker fatalities, injuries or coronavirus infections despite repeated requests from the AP and other journalists.

-The admission comes after the European Parliament last month urged nations not to take part in Expo, citing the United Arab Emirates’ “inhumane practices against foreign workers” that it said worsened during the pandemic.
-Ahead of Expo, businesses and construction companies are “coercing workers into signing untranslated documents, confiscating their passports, exposing them to extreme working hours in unsafe weather conditions and providing them with unsanitary housing,” the resolution said.
+The admission comes after the European Parliament urged nations not to take part in Expo, citing the UAE’s “inhumane practices against foreign workers” that it said worsened during the pandemic.
+Ahead of Expo, businesses and construction companies are “coercing workers into signing untranslated documents, confiscating their passports, exposing them to extreme working hours in unsafe weather conditions and providing them with unsanitary housing,” the resolution last month said.

-McGeachin also acknowledged that authorities were aware of cases involving contractors “withholding passports” and engaging in suspect “recruitment practices” and workplace safety violations on site.
+McGeachin also acknowledged that authorities were aware of cases involving contractors “withholding passports,” engaging in suspect “recruitment practices” and violating workplace safety codes.

 “We have taken steps to ensure those have been addressed and very much intervened in cases on that,” she said, without elaborating.